chrismile/hdrnet-viewer/README.md

 Prerequisites (build currently only supported on Linux):
 - OpenCV 2
 - Tensorflow 1.1 C++ API headers & library, expected to be in installed in the directory /usr/local

+  The standard Python package of Tensorflow is not sufficient to build the application!
+  You can read more about compiling the Tensorflow C++ API here: https://github.com/FloopCZ/tensorflow_cc
 - sgl: https://github.com/chrismile/sgl